 1) To Whom Are You Writing This Guest Post?

+No one wants to write a blog post no one will read.
 Do you follow That Blog faithfully?
 If you want to see your guest post published on it, then the answer is probably yes, right?
 So what makes you love it so?
 What causes you to comment beneath every other post?
 What compels you to share on social media a link to the words that touch your heart?

 Multiple reasons.
 You may write like that; That Blog’s style may somehow sound just a smidgen like your own.
 That Blog’s authors may be at the same life season as you.
 That Blog’s target audience may fit either you or the audience your heart tugs toward, too.